Black Sesame vs White Sesame Seeds: Which is good for health?

 White Sesame Seeds: The Balanced Alternative

 However, we cannot underestimate the virtues of white sesame seeds.
-They offer a distinct flavor profile and a unique set of nutrients.
+They offer a distinct flavour profile and a unique set of nutrients.

 Key Nutritional Highlights of White Sesame Seeds

-Folate: White sesame seeds are a notable source of folate, a crucial nutrient for cell division and DNA synthesis, particularly important during pregnancy.
+Folate: White sesame seeds are a notable source of folate, a crucial nutrient for cell division and DNA synthesis.
+It is particularly important during pregnancy.

-Protein: While both black and white sesame seeds contain protein, the white variety has a slightly higher protein content, which can be beneficial for those following a plant-based diet.
+Protein: While black and white sesame seeds contain protein, the white variety has a slightly higher protein content, which can benefit those following a plant-based diet.

-Vitamin E: White sesame seeds are a good source of vitamin E, an antioxidant known for its skin and immune system benefits.
+Vitamin E: White sesame seeds are a good source of vitamin E, an antioxidant known for its benefits for the skin and immune system.

 The Taste Test: Flavor and Culinary Applications